 Diaphot Inverted Tissue Culture Microscope

-Popular tissue culture microscope was used to create the World's first test tube baby.
+Popular tissue culture microscope used to create the first test tube baby in the United States.

 Nikon TMS Inverted Microscope